VerDevWeb/autoQA/README.md

 - inspect captured transient UI messages
 - send a summary email
 - mark the run as done when the objective is complete

+`agentId` remains available only as a legacy fallback path for compatibility.

 That is the real surface area of the agent.
 If a new capability is not in the code, it is not claimed here.